 At that very moment, it’s easy to forget about the journey – the route to success – as it’s all about ‘the now’; but we need to remind ourselves that success doesn’t happen overnight.

 It takes time, commitment, and focus to get to the top.
 It’s a process that will involve overcoming challenges and obstacles, but at the same time will teach you some incredibly valuable lessons along the way.

 We here at GamePlan A know that it isn’t always the beginning or the end that is most important, but rather the bit in-between.
-We’ve compiled a couple of our favorite quotes that remind us that hard work provides the basis for achieving our aims.
+We’ve compiled some of our favorite quotes that show how hard work pays into achieving your goals.

 1. There’s always room to improve

-Following Stan Smith’s advice, remember to think about the steps you need to take in order to reach your goals.
+Following Stan Smith’s advice, remember to think about the steps you need to take in order to achieve your goals.
 Rather than focusing only on the ‘what’, take a step back and think about the ‘how’.

-It might be useful to set yourself targets to regularly check if you are on the right path.
+It might be useful to set yourself targets to keep yourself on the right path.
 A series of smaller goals will help you move forward bit by bit.
-Keep track of your progress as you get closer to achieving your end goal.
+Keep track of your progress as you get closer to achieving your goals.

-The key to this is the idea of self-development – take some time to think about how you can grow and challenge yourself to improve.
+The key to this is the idea of self-development.
+Take some time to think about how you can grow and improve.
 Plan out new ways to boost your skills to become the best version of yourself and remember that learning happens through trial and error, and that failure is a vital part of the journey.

 2. You can inspire and motivate others along the way

 If you consistently demonstrate a strong work ethic, those around you will not only respect you, but possibly aspire to be like you as well.
 International tennis icon Alexander Zverev knows that while having a passion and a goal is a great starting point determination and grit are fundamental ingredients that separate the players and the winners.

 3. Step outside your comfort zone